danielosd68/react-weather/README.md

 ### Zastosowane technologie:
 `HTML` `CSS` `React` `API from openweathermap`\
 \
 Uwaga!
-Klucz API obecny w kodzie jest nieaktywny, należy wejść na stronę https://openweathermap.org/api , założyć konto, pobrać swój klucz i w pliku "App.js" zmienić zawartość zmiennej API na swój klucz!
+Klucz API obecny w kodzie jest nieaktywny, należy wejść na stronę https://openweathermap.org/api , założyć konto, pobrać swój klucz i dodać go do pliku .env.local lub .env.dist (w zależności od wersji [lokalna/produkcyjna])

 ### Used technologies:
 `HTML` `CSS` `React` `API from openweathermap`\
 \
 Warning!
 The API key from source kode is unavailable.
 You must to visit https://openweathermap.org/api site, register and download your API key.
-In "App.js" file you have to change variable from the old key to your API key from account!
+In .env.local or .env.dist file you have to change variable from the old key to your API key from account!